lf-lang/.github/CONTRIBUTING.md

 3. Perform the merge (run `git merge origin/master`, assuming that you want to merge the branch `master` from remote `origin` into `your-feature-branch`).

 #### Addressing reviews
-To address feedback from code review, implement changes and push to your feature branch.
+To address feedback from code review, implement changes and push to your feature branch or fork.
 If you are certain that a reviewer's concern has been addressed by your new changes, hit the `Resolve conversation` button.
 If you are unsure, ask for follow up in the conversation and let the reviewer determine whether the feedback was addressed accordingly.

-### Acceptance Criteria
+### Acceptance criteria
+[Acceptance criteria]:
+#acceptance

-Your contributions will be evaluated based on the following two criteria for acceptance.
+All code contributions are evaluated based on the following two criteria for acceptance.

 #### 1. Relevance
 Contributions to the code base should be relevant.
 This means that they satisfy the overall goal of the project, which is: to relieve users of the burden of coordination.
 Or, if it doesn't directly satisfy this goal, it should: